 Drawbacks of Using Flutter

-Overall, Flutter is a great choice for cross-platform mobile development thanks to its many features and benefits.
+Overall, Flutter is a great choice for cross-platform software development thanks to its many features and benefits.
 However, there are also some disadvantages to using Flutter that you should be aware of before choosing this framework for your next app project.One of the main drawbacks of using Flutter is that there can be a lack of available third-party plugins, which can limit the capabilities and flexibility of your app.
 Additionally, it can be more difficult to hire developers who are familiar with Flutter compared to other frameworks like React Native or Swift.